-Find all NSHA technical documents, costs, and a range of resources developed to assist with the efficient use of the NSHA.
+Find all technical documents, fact sheets and a range of resources developed to assist with the efficient use of the NSHA

 To be used by the Proponent when issuing an 'Activity Notice' under the NSHA.

 To be used by SWALSC or the Noongar Regional Corporations when issuing an ‘Activity Notice Response’ as per clause 8.3 of the NSHA.

 To be used when there is an intention to lodge a sections 16 or 18 application under the Aboriginal Heritage Act 1972.